-- The Strategic Plan for Success is an intervention process for assisting students in meeting learning outcomes. - When a student earns an unsuccessful grade (unsatisfactory or less than 80), a Craven Community College Nursing Student Strategic Plan for Success may be initiated.
-Other issues that generate a strategic plan include, but are not limited to, unpreparedness for the clinical experience, unsafe clinical practice, deficits in professional demeanor, low test scores, and classroom grades which are less than 80%. - The individualized plan may remain in effect up to the end of the curriculum program for the student. - Strategies will be specific to the individual need of the student. - Note: Strategies may include, but are not limited to the use of specific resources, Just Culture SPEET review, focused practice in lab, or other strategies to improve academic and clinical performance.
+- The Strategic Plan for Success is an intervention process for assisting students in meeting learning outcomes. - When a student's course grade average is less than 80%, a Craven Community College Nursing Student Strategic Plan for Success will be initiated.
+Other issues that generate a strategic plan include, but are not limited to, being unprepared for the clinical experience, unsafe clinical practice and deficits in professional demeanor. - The individualized plan may remain in effect up to the end of the curriculum program for the student. - Strategies will be specific to the individual need of the student. - Note: Strategies may include, but are not limited to the use of specific resources, Just Culture SPEET review, focused practice in lab, or other strategies to improve academic and clinical performance.